Get 80% off your plan for your first 3 months*

 Alternative funding options

 Managing startup costs is easier when you can see your finances clearly.
-Xero helps you:
+Xero gives you real-time expense tracking and cash flow monitoring so you always know where your money is going.

-Here are answers to common questions about startup costs that might still be on your mind.
+Here are answers to frequently asked questions about startup business costs.

 Is $10,000 enough to start a business?